JanHerca/urantiapedia/input/markdown/en/Innerface/Vol7/Innerface_vol7_5.md

-# Who will come to "Phoenicia?"
+# Who will come to “Phoenicia?”

-At the time of the "Feeding of the five thousand,"  Jesus' fame as a healer and miracle worker had caused a major section of the Jewish nation to be ready to rise and follow him to death or glory as their Messiah—the one who would drive out the Romans and restore David's fabled kingdom, centered in Jerusalem.
+At the time of the “Feeding of the five thousand,”  Jesus' fame as a healer and miracle worker had caused a major section of the Jewish nation to be ready to rise and follow him to death or glory as their Messiah—the one who would drive out the Romans and restore David's fabled kingdom, centered in Jerusalem.

 Jesus himself pulled the plug on that expectation when, after the feeding of the five thousand, he turned down the crowd's attempt to crown him with David's crown.
 Their bitter disappointment, and the subsequent reaction against him, sparked a crisis in that the representatives of his Jerusalem enemies were able to gain Herod's permission for his arrest and removal for trial in Jerusalem.